esa/spacecreator/tests/manual/functiontester/booleanparam/booleanparam.md

 **2. Expected results:**

 * Project should succesfully build
-* It should launch the default browser with a page displaying results in form o the array
+* It should launch the default browser with a page displaying results in the form of the array
 * All the numbers should be green and there should be no missing cells and no error info